Update Philosophy

 If you prefer to run the git commands manually:

-# Add starter as remote (first time only)
+# Add core as remote (first time only)

 # Fetch latest